LLNL/RAJA/docs/sphinx/html/_sources/future.txt

     folks, we left this out for now.

   * A faster implementation of the CUDA reductions.
-We've been incrementally improving performance for a while and we think there is still more to be gained.
+We've been incrementally improving performance for a while and we think we can do better.

   * "Min-loc" and "max-loc" reduction classes for CUDA.
 Just haven't gotten around to these yet.